Roundaround/mc-fabric-custom-paintings/assets/modrinth.md

 #### Pack properties

-`id`: `Text, alphanumeric & underscores only` - The unique ID of the painting pack.
+`id`: `Text; alphanumeric, underscores, and dashes only` - The unique ID of the painting pack.
 This must be different from all other painting packs (and different from the mod IDs for other fabric mods that add custom paintings).

 `name`: `Text (optional)` - The name to show in the painting picker for this pack.
 If omitted the UI will simply